orientechnologies/orientdb-docs/source/Distributed-Configuration.md

 factory.setConnectionStrategy(OStorageRemote.CONNECTION_STRATEGY.ROUND_ROBIN_CONNECT);
 OrientGraphNoTx graph = factory.getNoTx();
 ```

-In case the connected server becomes unreachable, the client automatically connects to the next available one.

 ### Use multiple addresses
 If the server addresses are known, it's good practice to connect the clients to a set of URLs, instead of just one.
 You can separate hosts/addresses by using a semicolon (;).
 OrientDB client will try to connect to the addresses in order.
 Example: `remote:server1:2424;server2:8888;server3`.